sendwithus/jobs/fullstack-engineer.md

 * Competitive salary + equity + benefits
 * Be challenged and rewarded as you take an early role in our engineering team
-* Rapid professional growth
+* Rapid professional and technical growth
+* Oppurtunities to attend Tech conferences
 * Work with an amazing team of like minded hackers &amp; nerds
 * Unique experiences working with our customer base to solve problems
 * Collaborative approach to solving problems and creating new features
-* Fun team culture - team retreats, group lunches, birthday fests, office snacks
+* Rekaxed culture - team retreats, group lunches, birthday fests, office snacks